-12.1 Individuals and business entities (including principals, officers, directors, representatives, owners, on-site representatives, and other persons working with the business entity) doing business with the Tribe's gaming enterprise, whether or not the goods or services provided are gaming related, unless otherwise exempted by the Gaming Commission, are subject to the following regulations and procedures and to all other provisions of the Gaming Act and these regulations.
-The Gaming Commission may, in its sole discretion, issue a license without further investigation to such individuals or business entities holding a valid certification or license from the NIGC.
+12.1 Individuals and business entities (including principals, officers, directors, representatives, owners, on-site representatives, and other persons working with the business entity) doing business with the Tribe's gaming enterprise, whether or not the goods or services provided are gaming related, unless otherwise exempted by the Gaming Commission in compliance with the IGRA and regulations promulgated thereunder, and the Compact with the State of Washington, are subject to the following regulations and procedures and to all other provisions of the Gaming Act and these regulations.
+The Gaming Commission may, in its sole discretion, issue a license without further investigation to such individuals or business entities holding a valid certification or license from the Washington State Gambling Commission.